 Massachusetts Department of Conservation and Recreation (DCR) - MassTrails

-02/01/20 11:59 PM Receipt
+05/16/22 11:59 PM Receipt

-Types of trails can include shared use pathways (e.g., Charles River Pathway, Mystic River Greenway); rail trails (e.g., Mass Central Rail Trail, Norwottuck Rail Trail, Clipper City Rail Trail); natural surface trail systems (e.g., Appalachian Trail, Worcester East-West Trail, Stone Farm Trail System in Brockton); community/accessible trails with various surfaces (e.g., Riverwalk in Great Barrington, Watertown Riverfront Park and Braille Trail, New Bedford Harborwalk); water trails (e.g., Connecticut River Paddlers Trail, Assebet River Trail); and off-road motorized trails (e;.g., accommodate ATV’s, off-road motorcycles, snowmobiles).
+Types of trails can include shared-use pathways (e.g., Charles River Pathway, Mystic River Greenway); rail trails (e.g., Mass Central Rail Trail, Norwottuck Rail Trail, Clipper City Rail Trail); natural surface trail systems (e.g., Appalachian Trail, Worcester East-West Trail, Stone Farm Trail System in Brockton); community/accessible trails with various surfaces (e.g., Riverwalk in Great Barrington, Watertown Riverfront Park and Braille Trail, New Bedford Harborwalk); water trails (e.g., Connecticut River Paddlers Trail, Assebet River Trail); and off-road motorized trails (e;.g., accommodate ATV’s, off-road motorcycles, snowmobiles).

 For information about Grant Criteria and Preferred Specifications, see: https://www.mass.gov/doc/masstrails-grant-guidelines-and-application-information/download#page=3

 GrantWatch ID#: 164571

-Most project development and design projects will have one year to complete all spending and match under the grant, with funding available within the state fiscal year (July 1st to June 30th of the following year).
+Most project development and design projects will have one year to complete all spending and match under the grant, with funding available within the state fiscal year (July 1 to June 30 of the following year).
 Trail construction and maintenance projects may be permitted a longer timeframe of up to two years, dependent on the scope and specifications of the project.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Department of Conservation and Recreation

 Northampton, MA 01060

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d

-Grants to USA and Canada individuals and families with low-income for financial assistance.
+Financial assistance to USA and Canada individuals and families with low incomes.
 Types of assistance include financial support to offset emergency expenses or to cover the cost of regular monthly bills.
 Funding is intended for workers and households that are bordering